 On December 3, 2006, President Chávez was re-elected President for a six-year term, capturing 62.8% of the vote.
-Upon his re-election in December 2006, President Chávez proposed to the group of political parties aligned with his administration the creation of a unified socialist political party, Partido Socialista Unido de Venezuela, or PSUV.
+Upon his re-election, in December 2006 President Chávez proposed to the group of political parties aligned with his administration the creation of a unified socialist political party, Partido Socialista Unido de Venezuela, or PSUV.
 These parties are not obligated to join PSUV and can remain independent at their discretion.
 This means that affiliation with the party has been voluntary.
-The PSUV, then comprised of six political parties, officially registered with the National Electoral Council, referred to as the CNE, on April 17, 2008.
-The PSUV is one of many political parties in Venezuela.
+As of September 2009, the PSUV was comprised of four political parties.
+The PSUV officially registered with the National Electoral Council, referred to as the CNE, on April 17, 2008.
+The PSUV is one of many political parties in Venezuela and is open to new members.